 Personally I just cringe every time I see or hear of an older Collie being abandoned or given up for adoption or placed in rescue...my heart goes out to them.
 I just can't imagine such a thing and the cruelty of it all.
 When I see older Collies on rescue websites, I wish I could take every single one of them!
 Several rescues, such as NorCal Collie Rescue (http://www.calcollierescue.org/) have special funds for senior Collies that end up in rescue.
 Nor Cal’s fund is appropriately called “The Angel Fund”.
 Collies especially, more so than any other breed (thanks to their extensive history of close ties to humans), deserve so much better than this!
 After all the pleasure your dogs have given over the years, they deserve the best care and treatment possible whether they be a retired show champion, retired brood bitch or a valued pet.
 Whatever they may be, they deserve the extra time and care that comes as a result of their aging years.Most important of all, don't forget the love and attention that they crave and deserve!
 It becomes a rewarding experience for all involved!

 Camille (Ch.
 Chelsea Summer Blonde) at the age of 11.
-She's a happy camper and in wonderful condition for her age!
+She lived a long healthy life from 2001 to 2014!

 "Natasha" - Ch.
-Chelsea Sunshine Girl at 11½ years, illustrating the puppy cut we do on our older bitches
+Chelsea Sunshine Girl lived to be one month shy of her 14th birthday!
+From 2001-2015.
+This picture illustrates the puppy cut we give our older bitches

 Wendy's brother "BJ".
-He is 12½ years old!
 This picture was taken on the occasion of his 12th birthday!
 He is owned by Sherrie Parker.